FAQ - Adoption

 You will need to provide plenty of scratching posts.
 It’s advisable for upholstered furniture that you care about to be suitably covered until they learn to ignore it, or for made to measure fitted loose covers to be made in a tougher fabric.

-What if I get home and my cat or kitten is sick?
+What if I get home and our cat is sick?

 Please note that a change in environments, allergens and living spaces can affect your cat or kitten.
 They may get a kitty cold after going home that will need to be monitored and may require a vet visit soon after arrival.
 This is caused by the stress and temperature changes of travel.
 If a URI gets past the sneezing stage and the cat’s airways become congested, he or she will need to see a vet for antibiotics in the days following arrival with you, to avoid the risk of the infection turning into bronchitis.